Katie-McHugh/regulation_of_aging/README.md

 4) annotated_indels.txt contains the SNPeff annotations for the generated indel table
 5) founder_states.txt contains the haplotype frequencies for the data
 6) gene_count_matrix.txt contains the gene count matrix from the transcriptomic sequencing (notes for generation are contained in the README.md file in the [transcriptomics code folder](/code/transcriptome).
-7) all_founders.txt contains whole genome haplotype data for all founders (including some not used in this study)
+7) all_founders.txt contains whole genome haplotype data for all founders (including some not used in this study).
+This file has not been uploaded to GitHub due to it's large size, but is available at the Dryad repository.
 8) genomic.gff is the reference GFF file

 ##### [Clean](/data/clean)